tahermj8/MILP_WFO/README.md

 ## Files

-**ml_wake_model.py** - Will create a training dataset and generate an ANN ML model to use with the wind farm optimization model
+**ml_wake_model.py** - Create a training dataset and generate an ANN ML model to use with the wind farm optimization model

-**wind_farm_gurobi_opt.py** - Will perform a wind farm micro-siting optimization using the ANN model for wake effect prediction.
+**wind_farm_gurobi_opt.py** - Perform a wind farm micro-siting optimization using the ANN model for wake effect prediction.

-This file can run independently as well to generate an ANN model as well and then perform wind farm layout micro-siting optimization.
+_wind_farm_gurobi_opt.py_ can run independently as well to generate an ANN model as well and then perform wind farm layout micro-siting optimization.

 **examples/Models/test_model_wind.xlsx** - All user inputs can be defined here.
 Both scripts take this file as the default input file.